Maintaining Category Data

 If a seller wants to list an item that was defined with an old category ID, you can handle the situation in different ways:

 - Allow eBay to attempt to update the category for you.
 This approach may be more convenient for sellers who are listing hundreds of items at once.
 In some cases, invalid data may be dropped from the listing, but the listing will still be submitted successfully.
 See Using eBay's Category Mapping Feature for information about this approach.

 - Update the category information on the client side.
 This approach may be more convenient for sellers who use listing features that are highly dependent on the category (such as reserve prices) or who prefer not to allow eBay to drop invalid data.
 See Mapping Categories on the Client Side.

 If the old categories were combined into a more general category, the original differentiation that the old categories provided may be lost.
-For example, the difference between "Cannondale" and "Specialized" would no longer be evident from the new "Complete Bikes & Frames" category.
-If the new category supports Item Specifics, eBay may offer Item Specifics that convey the same details as the original categories.
+For example, the difference between "Cannondale" and "Specialized" would no longer be evident from the new "Complete Bikes & Frames" category. eBay may offer Item Specifics that convey the same details as the original categories.
 In such cases, eBay may provide the ability to pre-fill these Item Specifics based on the old category.

 The figure below shows an example of the way eBay uses old leaf categories (Cannondale and Specialized) to pre-fill corresponding Item Specifics (Brand=Cannondale and Brand=Specialized).

 Figure: Item Specifics Pre-filled Based on Old Categories

 If a seller wants to include Item Specifics that correspond to old category IDs, you can handle the situation in different ways: